9 Types of Hawks in North Carolina

 The Northern Harrier (Circus hudsonius) is a predatory hawk native to North America’s arctic and tundra regions.
 It is a distinctive species, with long wings and a long tail that suggests the shape of an owl.
 The head has a white patch on the back, while the flanks are mottled gray.

-When the young fledge after 8-9 weeks, they will remain close to their parents for another 2-3 weeks until they are finally ready to be on their own and start hunting for themselves.
+When the young fledge after 8-9 weeks, they will remain close to their parents for another 2-3 weeks until they are finally ready to be alone and start hunting for themselves.
 Northern Harriers are declining due to habitat loss caused by human activities like urban expansion, farming, and logging operations.
 They have also been affected by pesticides that lower fertility rates or poison their prey species, like mice or voles, reducing their available food sources.

 5. Rough-Legged Hawk

-The Rough-legged Hawk (Buteo lagopus) is a medium-sized hawk found throughout North America, Eurasia, and northern Asia.
+The Rough-legged Hawk (Buteo lagopus) is a medium-sized hawk throughout North America, EurAsia, and northern Asia.
 It’s both an aggressive predator and scavenger, making it well adapted to survive the cold climate in its range.
 Their distinct gray upper wings can identify them with wide white trailing edges and black tips.

-These types of hawks in North Carolina usually migrate to the warmer southern climates during winter.
+These hawks in North Carolina usually migrate to the warmer southern climates during winter.
 However, there have been instances where some populations remain stationary even through colder weather conditions due to a good food supply in the area.
 Globally, this species is protected under CITES (Convention on International Trade in Endangered Species).
 At the same time, specific local regulations may also apply according to individual country regulations regarding protected wildlife species within certain areas or regions.

 6. Sharp-Shinned Hawk

-A fierce hunter, the Sharp-shinned Hawk, pme of the many types of hawks in North Carolina, preys primarily on other birds such as robins, sparrows, quails, and grouses.
+A fierce hunter, the Sharp-shinned Hawk, one of the many types of hawks in North Carolina, preys primarily on other birds such as robins, sparrows, quails, and grouses.
 They may also take smaller mammals like chipmunks or voles and large insects like grasshoppers.
 The hawk uses unpredictable high-speed stoop dives to surprise its prey while airborne or perched upon branches before pouncing them with sharp talons.

-A unique feature of this species, which is also on the list of the different types of hawks in North Carolina, is that it prefers to perch quite far from the object of its hunt.
-Instead of waiting very close so it can launch quick surprise attacks through the element of surprise.
+A unique feature of this species, which is also on the list of the different types of hawks in North Carolina, is that it prefers to perch quite far from the object of its hunt instead of waiting very close so it can launch quick surprise attacks through the element of surprise.
 The Sharp-shinned Hawk has an impressive flight technique known as ‘floating flight’ with flapping wings and soaring glides at rates up to 200 miles per hour for short distances.

 7. Red-Shouldered Hawk